Agenda

 Parallel sessions: Training and carousel

-- SparkSense training for startups
+- Sparksense training for startups (room at the gallery)

-- Startup carousel
+- Startup carousel (Huawei stage)

 Announcing the winners of the 'Innovative robotics ideas competition'